IKACE/IKACE.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I am a second year master student at the University of Michigan, majoring in Computer Science and Engineering.
+I am a Ph.D. student at the University of Washington, advised by [Prof. Baris Kasikci](https://homes.cs.washington.edu/~baris/).

-My research interests broadly lie in systems for ML and debugging and testing of software systems.
-I am fortunate to work with [Prof. Mosharaf Chowdhury](https://www.mosharaf.com/) and [Prof. Baris Kasikci](https://web.eecs.umich.edu/~barisk/).
-I've built debugging tools that help improve the reliability of software systems operating on emerging hardwares.
-I am also one of the key contributors of [FedScale](https://github.com/SymbioticLab/FedScale), currently building a deployment platform for federated learning.
-My recent interest focuses on developing privacy-enhancing solutions for federated learning.
+My research interests broadly lie in systems for ML and systems reliability.
+I've worked on energy-efficient distributed training for large models before.
+I've also built debugging tools that help improve the reliability of software systems operating on emerging hardwares.
+I was fortunate to work with [Prof. Mosharaf Chowdhury](https://www.mosharaf.com/).
+I am one of the key contributors of [FedScale](https://github.com/SymbioticLab/FedScale).

-You can find my CV [here](https://ikace.github.io/files/Resume_Yile_Gu_12_15.pdf).
+You can find my CV [here](https://ikace.github.io/files/Resume_Yile_Gu_5.24.pdf).

 ## Education
+Ph.D. in Computer Science and Engineering, <span style="color:grey">University of Washington, 2023-Present </span>
-MSE in Computer Science and Engineering,  <span style="color:grey">University of Michigan, 2021-2023 (expected)</span> \
+MSE in Computer Science and Engineering,  <span style="color:grey">University of Michigan, 2021-2023 </span> \
 BSE in Computer Science, <span style="color:grey">University of Michigan, 2019-2021</span> \
 BE in Electrical and Computer Engineering, <span style="color:grey">Shanghai Jiao Tong University, 2017-2021</span>